fpmi-pmvs2020/labrabota11-gr12-ilya-saley-pasha-zhukouski/Readme.md

 ###

 # Usage
-### оnce you've launched the app, tap start workout, then enter the text above as quickly as you can.
+### Once you've launched the app, tap start workout, then enter the text above as quickly as you can.

 # Contributing #:
 ## Author №1 ##: Pavel Zhukouski, main director, invented and created an application.